ADVISORY COUNCIL

 Pacifique Manirakiza

-Dr. Pacifique Manirakiza is an Associate Professor at the Faculty of Law (Common Law Section) where he teaches international criminal law, African international law, and Canadian criminal law.
-In 2011, the African Union Assembly of Heads of State and Government elected Professor Manirakiza to serve as a member of the African Commission on Human and People’s Rights.
+Pacifique Manirakiza is an Associate Professor at the Faculty of Law (Common Law Section) at the University of Ottawa where he teaches international criminal law, African international law and Canadian criminal law.
+In 2011 Professor Manirakiza was elected to serve as a member of the African Commission on Human and People’s Rights.
 In that capacity, he was the Chairperson of the Working Group on Extractive Industries, Environment and Human Rights.
-Professor Manirakiza used that position to spend a great deal of his time advocating for the rights and the empowerment of local communities affected by the extractive industry in Africa.
-In 2014, he has been appointed member of the first African Union-led Commission of Inquiry on South Sudan led by H.E.
-Olusegun Obasanjo, former President of Nigeria.
+Professor Manirakiza advocated for the rights and the empowerment of local communities affected by the extractive industry in Africa.
+In 2014, he was appointed as member of the first African Union-led Commission of Inquiry in relation to the conflict in South Sudan.
 In the same year, Professor Manirakiza led a team of lawyers before the African Court on Human and Peoples’ Rights, arguing a case on behalf of the Ogiek community of Kenya.
-The Ogiek judgment is now considered a seminal case for the protection and promotion of the rights of indigenous peoples in Africa.
 In Burundi, he served as an Assistant Professor at University of Burundi as well as a Deputy Prosecutor in Ngozi and Rutana Provinces.
-Dr. Manirakiza is regularly busy sharing his knowledge and expertise in Africa and worldwide through regular trainings on international criminal justice, transitional justice, human rights and international humanitarian law.

 Claus Kress